 If you hop over to the Freshbooks website, you’ll see that the only thing the landing page tries to do is capture your email address.
 You can get a free trial of the product for a limited time in exchange for entering your email and password.
 That’s pretty good value for a small business looking for a digital accounting solution.

 Here’s another fantastic example from Neil Patel’s blog.
-By packaging the process of signing up as a game to be won, the blog provides a huge incentive for the visitor to provide their email address.
+By packaging the process of signing up as a game to be won, the blog provides a huge incentive for the visitor to provide their email address through a web form.

 Providing an email address has a direct benefit of potentially winning a “prize” for the user, which makes it seem that there’s real value to be gained from engaging with the call-to-action.